 Gljúfrabúi waterfall is one of Iceland’s most ravishing hidden gems.
-Located just off the famous Ring Road, and only a few meters away from one of Iceland’s most visited waterfall, this natural wonder has somehow managed to stay somewhat unknown up until recently.
-Gljúfrabúi waterfall is 40 meters (131ft) and runs from the river Gljúfurá.
+Located just off the famous Ring Road, this natural wonder has managed to stay somewhat unknown until recently.
+Gljúfrabúi waterfall is 40 meters (131ft) and runs from the Gljúfurá River.

-The South Coast in Iceland is packed with outstanding sights and locations visited all around the clock by nature enthusiasts and travelers but Gljúfrabúi always stayed under the radar even though the beautiful Seljalandsfoss waterfall is right next to it and the road to the magical Þórsmörk valley leads you by it.
-It might be because you have to actually get very close to the waterfall to recognize it and then actually inside the gorge to see it or that the name was ill-pronounced but whatever it is visiting this pearl is surely a once in a lifetime experience.
+The South Coast in Iceland is packed with outstanding sights visited all around the clock by nature enthusiasts.
+Gljúfrabúi always stayed under the radar even though the beautiful Seljalandsfoss waterfall is right next to it and the road to Þórsmörk Valley is nearby.

-Gljúfrabúi is surely one of the most memorable ones and can easily be named one of the most beautiful waterfalls in Iceland.
-Falling down from the green hills of Eyjafjöll mountains and into a gorge the waterfall truly has a unique look, but just remember when visiting, you might get soaked!
-Bring waterproofs, maybe even rainboots and watch your camera or phone.
+However, Gljúfrabúi is surely one of the most memorable waterfalls.
+It can easily be named one of the most beautiful waterfalls in Iceland.
+Falling down from the green hills of Eyjafjöll mountains and into a gorge, the waterfall truly has a unique look.

-Gljúfur is a gorge, a ravine or a canyon and -búi is an inhabitant so roughly translated the name means “the inhabitant of the gorge”.
-This might sound a bit bizarre for those who haven’t visited but once you have this hidden water wonder you will understand the naming.
+Gljúfur is a gorge, a ravine or a canyon and “-búi” is an inhabitant.
+Roughly translated, the name means “the inhabitant of the gorge.”
+This might sound a bit bizarre for those who haven’t visited, but once you have, you’ll understand the naming.

 Yes, they are – These are just two different names for the same waterfall.
 The name Gljúfrabúi is more widely spread and we recommend using that instead of Gljúfrafoss if you are, for example, asking directions.